brunolm/blog-posts/react/an-approach-to-organize-actions-and-reducers-on-react-redux-application.md

 ---
-title: An approach to organize actions and reducers on react-redux application
+title: "An approach to organize actions and reducers on react-redux application"
 tags: [react, redux, software-architecture, typescript]
 ---